 What is a Wrongful Death Lawsuit?

 A wrongful death lawsuit is a civil lawsuit filed by the “estate” of the deceased person to seek money damages for the losses suffered against a person or business that caused or contributed to the death of a person.
-Sometimes, there can be a criminal case going on at the same time as the civil case, but they are separate in nature and both can proceed at the same time.
+Sometimes, there can be a criminal case that is going on at the same time as the civil case, but they are separate in nature and both can proceed at the same time.
 The criminal case seeks to punish the wrongdoer with jail; the civil case seeks money damages from the person or business.

 What Damages Can be Recovered in a Wrongful Death Lawsuit